tdkehoe/Angular-Data-Transfer/README.md

 Angular (at first called Angular 2) was released a year later.
 Angular's strength is its modular structure.
 In AngularJS, each web page or view had a controller.
 In Angular, each section of a view--headers, footers, forms, etc.--is a component.
 Each component has its own HTML view, controller, CSS, and test files.
 The components fit together into a seamless view for the user.

-(Many Angular developers refer to the controller as the component.
-I use "component" to mean the four files together.
-The controller is the logic file.
-I will try to use the phrase "component controller" as you might be used to hearing the controller referred to as the component.)

 Angular's modular structure keeps controllers to a few hundred lines.
 Tracing a variable is straightforward as we can see a variable's value when it enters the component, how it changes in the component, and the value when it is sent to a another component.

 The headache is that a large web app has dozens or hundreds of components.
 Data is shared between components.
 Sharing data between components isn't simple.
 Most of your bugs will be in sharing data between components.
 If you have poor data sharing practices your web app will become unreadable, unmaintainable, and slow.
 This tutorial will teach you best practices for readable, maintainable, fast code.

+### Nomenclature

+Angular is built with components.
+A component has four files.
+What are these files called?
+Following the [Angular documentation](https://angular.io/guide/component-overview):

+*An HTML template
+*A TypeScript class
+*A CSS stylesheet
+*A TypeScript test file

+Following the [model-view-controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) (MVC) nomenclature, the HTML template is the "view" and the TypeScript class is the "controller".

+What's incorrect is calling the TypeScript class the "component".
+The "component" is the four files together.

+At the expense of verbosity I'll choose clarity and call the first file the "HTML view template" and the second file the "TypeScript class controller".

 ## My Story...First, Sharing Data Via Services